-Whether it’s going out for a day hike or a full trek of the Appalachian Trail, having a solid knife with you is absolutely essential.
-After all, there’s no telling what may befall of you on an outdoor adventure, so it’s absolutely better to be safe than sorry.
-We’ve covered survival gear before, but there are few pieces of outdoor gear more critical than a survival knife.
+Whether you’re going out for a day hike or a full trek of the Appalachian Trail, having a solid knife with you is absolutely essential.
+After all, there’s no telling what may befall you on an outdoor adventure, so it’s absolutely better to be safe than sorry.
+We’ve covered survival gear before, but there are few pieces of outdoor gear more critical than your best survival knife.

 Hopefully, you’ll never be in a position where you need a survival knife to survive.
 But should that situation arrive, you’ll be set with one of these 14 must-have survival knives.
 Check out our selections below and see which one meets your needs most.

 1. Ontario Knife Company 499 Air Force Survival Knife